Dominic339/GAM305_GreenTeam/README.md

 I also participated in team discussions to ensure gameplay systems are properly integrated with UI and level design, supporting effective testing and overall game functionality.

+---
+Individual Contribution (Dominic Collins, Lead/World Builder)

+I contributed by outlining the goals of each phase and submission going forward as well as contributing to the testing checklist.
+I also worked to outline the specific lines of communication and cooperation that would be needed for future milestones as the team's work begins to affect each other.